Barrier States Theory for Safety-Critical Multi-Objective Control: Barrier States

-\begin{remark} The developed safety embedded system, which incorporates the barrier states' equations, plays a critical role in designing safe controllers as its main purpose is to convert the constrained control design problem into an unconstrained one.
-In the deterministic full-state feedback problem studied in this paper, the solution of the differential equation of the barrier state \eqref{eq: barrier states dynamics (z)} is simply the shifted barrier function, that is $z=\mathbf{B}\circ h(x) - \beta_0, \ \forall t\geq 0$ provided $z(0)=\beta\big(x(0)\big) - \beta_0$.
-Therefore, one can directly use this solution for $z$ in the state feedback control computation instead of propagating the BaS equation in \eqref{eq: barrier states dynamics (z)}.
+\begin{remark} The safety embedded system, incorporating the BaS dynamics, enables the transformation of a constrained control problem into an unconstrained one.
+In the deterministic full-state feedback case considered here, the solution of the differential equation of the barrier state \eqref{eq: barrier states dynamics (z)} is simply the shifted barrier function, that is $z=\mathbf{B}\circ h(x) - \beta_0, \ \forall t\geq 0$ provided $z(0)=\beta\big(x(0)\big) - \beta_0$.
+Thus, in practice, $z$ can be computed directly from the current state $x$ eliminating the need to propagate \eqref{eq: barrier states dynamics (z)}.
 In fact, \autoref{lemma: boundedness of z means boundedness of beta} shows that the error is exponentially convergent even if the initial condition of the BaS does not match $\beta\big(x(0)\big) - \beta_0$. \end{remark}